 A Table in SQL can be described as an assemblage of data or records, which should be arranged in rows and columns format.
-In a database, the tables are expected to be in finite number, the Columns are expected to be a finite number, while the Rows can be infinite, as columns represent the field and rows represent the data or records.
-A most commonly used SQL commands for tables are Create, delete, Rename & Alter.
+In a database, the tables are expected to be in finite number; the Columns are expected to be a finite number, while the Rows can be infinite, as columns represent the field and rows represent the data or records.
+The most commonly used SQL commands for tables are Create, delete, Rename & Alter.

 How to Create a Table in SQL?

 The syntax to create a table is as below:

 Let us create the table ‘STUDENTS’ as below:

 CREATE TABLE STUDENTS (